smayadev/node-uptime-monitor/README.md

 ### Configuration Options

 - `checkInterval`: amount of time in milliseconds to wait between checks, recommended 60000 ms or higher
-- `urls`: location of a text file containing urls to check
 - `timeout`: amount of time in seconds to wait for a URL to respond
 - `api_port`: Port the API runs on
 - `clickhouse`: configuration values for the ClickHouse database and table (Note: see docker/clickhouse/clickhouse-init.sql if using the included docker-compose.yml and .env.sample)